+For each pre-funded unit we sell, the number of units we are offering will be decreased on a one-for-one basis.
 The units and pre-funded units will not be issued or certificated.
 The shares of common stock or pre-funded warrants, as the case may be, and the common warrants included in the units or pre-funded units, can only be purchased together in this offering, but the securities contained in the units or the pre-funded units will be issued separately and will be immediately separable upon issuance.
+The final breakdown between units and pre-funded units will be determined upon the establishment of the final public offering price and immediately prior to the execution of the underwriting agreement.

 Our common stock is listed on the Nasdaq Capital Market under the symbol "OPGN."
-On October 23, 2019, the last reported sale price of our common stock on the Nasdaq Capital Market was \$3.66 per share.
+On October 9, 2019, the last reported sale price of our common stock on the Nasdaq Capital Market was \$6.55 per share.
 The public offering price per unit or pre-funded unit, as the case may be, will be determined between us and the underwriter based on market conditions at the time of pricing, and may be at a discount to the current market price of our common stock.
 Therefore, the recent market price used throughout this prospectus may not be indicative of the final offering price.